 - Final Words

-Does Fudge Need to be Refrigerated?
+Should Fudge be Refrigerated?

 Unless you’re making some kind of out-of-this-world fudge recipe loaded with ingredients and mix-ins, the basics for fudge include sugar, milk, and butter.
 With these perishable ingredients, most people are under the impression that fudge needs refrigeration.